 Check out a local resident’s experience of keeping native bees.

-Discover Envirotube with step by step video tutorials on everything from native bee’s, converting your pool to a pond, not to mention plant identification, snakes, lizards, insects, spiders and more.
+Discover Ku-ring-gai Council's own environmental channel.
+Envirotube includes step by step video tutorials on everything from native bee’s, converting your pool to a pond, plant identification, snakes, lizards, insects, spiders and more.

 Native Bees Tetragonula brochure 2014.pdf (pdf.
 310KB)

 Go behind the scenes of our Native Bee Hive Program and read the Bee Hive Splitting Diaries from 2014, 2015 and 2017.